Murder of Darren Goforth: Funeral service

 On September 4, 2015, a funeral service for Goforth took place at the Second Baptist Church Houston.
 Thousands of mourners were in attendance, including police officers and other law enforcement personnel from various parts of the U.S. Flags in Texas were flown at half-staff.

 Scandal in the Harris County Sheriff's Department

 The investigation into Goforth's death soon revealed that Goforth, who was married, was with another woman at the time of the shooting.
-This woman claimed to be Goforth's mistress.
-Two other Harris County deputies involved in the investigation of Goforth's murder were found to be having romantic relationships with this same woman, and were terminated.
-A third deputy was terminated, though Goforth's mistress said this was after she reported that deputy for trying to force a relationship with her and for sending inappropriate texts and emails.
+This woman said she was Goforth's mistress.
+Two other Harris County deputies involved in the investigation of Goforth's murder were found to be having romantic relationships with this woman, and they were terminated.
+A third deputy was terminated, though Goforth's mistress said this was after she reported that deputy for trying to force a relationship with her and for sending inappropriate text messages and emails.

 Legacy

-A county park in Northwest Houston was later named in Goforth's memory.
+A year after Goforth's death, a county park in Northwest Houston was named in Goforth's memory.